mbychkowski/math-tutor-app/README.md

 gcloud builds submit --config cloudbuild.yaml \
   --substitutions=_LOCATION="us-central1",_SERVICE_NAME="math-tutor-service"
 ```
 This command will use the substitutions defined in the `cloudbuild.yaml` file by default, but you can override them here if needed.
+You can also edit the `substitutions` block in `cloudbuild.yaml` directly to set default values.

 Once complete, Cloud Build will output the URL of your deployed service.